 Nas begins with a warm-up to prime his rapping vocals and creativity which builds up tension and anticipation for listeners.
 According to DJ Premier, who produced the track, Nas recorded his iconic first verse in just one take directly after this two-bar stretch.

-Verse one consists of around forty bars – a classic New York rapping tradition has of the time.
+Verse one consists of around forty bars – the classic New York rap structure of the time.
 And, off-the-bat, we are introduced to a violent, high-octane sequence of events.
 This gripping technique transports our imagination into Nas’ neighbourhood.
 Aiding this is a conversational, storytelling flow used to pull us in and make us listen to every word being delivered.

 ‘Rappers I monkey flip ‘em with the funky rhythm I be kickin’